Salies/data-driven-des/README.md

-# data-driven-des
+# data-driven-dynamics
-Studies on data-driven numerical methods for partial and ordinary differential equations.
+Studies on data-driven numerical methods for dynamical systems of partial and ordinary differential equations.

 [in Portuguese]